History of Frisbee and Disc Sports in Canada

 queens park

-Beginning in 1973, Gail McColl (Disc Golf Hall of Fame and Discraft co-founder) and Ken and Jim’s friends became regular disc golf players at the park.
-Westerfield and Kenner added disc golf to their other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and their Vancouver Open Frisbee Championships (NAS-sanctioned event) in Stanley Park.
+Ken and Jim added disc golf to other tournament events at the Canadian Open Frisbee Championships on Toronto Islands and their Vancouver Open Frisbee Championships in Stanley Park.
 Vancouver, BC.
 Kenner and Westerfield ran the Vancouver Open Frisbee Championships from 1974 to 1977.
 Jim Brown of Vancouver took over tournament responsibilities beginning in 1978.

-These were the first disc golf tournaments in Canada, beginning as object courses, then later on Toronto Islands, the Canadian Open used permanently placed disc pole holes.
+The first disc golf tournaments in Canada started as object-target courses at the Canadian Open Frisbee Championship.
+Later on Toronto Ward’s Island, the Canadian Open used permanently placed official disc pole holes.

 1987 World Disc Golf Poster